Get Started with Confluent Cloud on the Azure Marketplace with Pay As You Go¶

 Your Azure policy should allow you to provision resources in the region where you choose to set up the Confluent resource.

 To enable Confluent SSO, user consent must be enabled for your account by an Azure AD Global Admin for the tenant.
 For more information, see Configure how end-users consent to applications in the Azure documentation.

 Navigate to the Azure Marketplace and search for “Apache Kafka® on Confluent Cloud.”

 Find the Apache Kafka® on Confluent Cloud™ - Azure Native ISV tile and click it.

 Select the Pay as you Go plan (you might have multiple plans available) and click Subscribe.

 Choose the correct subscription and either choose an existing resource group or create a new one.

-In the Instance Details section, enter your desired Confluent organization name, the region where you want to launch your Azure resource, and your Plan (Pay as you go).
+In the Instance Details section, enter the Region where you want to launch your Azure resource, and choose your Plan (Confluent Cloud - Pay as you Go).

 Click Review and create.